Lower Right Back Pain: Causes and Treatment

 Low back pain is common in adults with scoliosis and is often unilateral (occurring on only one side).
 Sciatica and muscle spasms are also common.

-Treatment of scoliosis depends on the severity of the curvature.
+Treatment: Typically, the severity of the curvature guides the treatment plan.
 Some instances may simply be observed over time.
 Using a brace can slow or stop the curvature of the spine.
 More severe cases may require surgery.

 Spinal Cysts and Tumors